LokeshNahar/Query-Engine-Vector/ReadME.md

     qdrant/qdrant
 ```

-Under the default configuration all data will be stored in the ./qdrant_storage directory.
+Under the default configuration, all data will be stored in the ./qdrant_storage directory.

 Qdrant is now accessible:\
 API: localhost:6333

-to Preprocess, Generate and Upload the vector embeddings to the qdrant Database simply by running the following command:
+to Preprocess, Generate, and Upload the vector embeddings to the qdrant Database simply by running the following command:
 ```
 #to generate the embeddings and then upload (make sure your OS has torch.cuda)
 python3 generate_upload.py --generate_embeddings